LiberlandHacker/OSSP-CS/Term-05/satan/README.md

 * 2007: Donald Trump: "Think Big: Make it Happen in Business and Life"
 * 2007: Andrew Napolitano: "A Nation of Sheep"
 * 2014: Glenn Beck: "Dreamers and Deceivers: True Stories of the Heroes and Villains Who Made America"
+* 2018: Lawrence W. Reed: "Are We Good Enough For Liberty?"

 ## Research Project